 2014 Summer Internship opportunities

 Working under close direction of a staff member, each intern will carry out work that supports the goals of the organization and enables the student to learn and grow from close interaction with staff and fellow summer interns.
-Interns will also have opportunities to receive mentoring and participate in career exploration through a series of workshops and activities.
 In addition, Quest Interns will have the unique experience of helping staff prepare and host the annual QuestBridge College Admissions Conferences and/or the annual Quest Liaison Training.
 2014 Quest summer internship descriptions are included below, with qualities and other related information for all internships listed first.